At a Glance

 ✨Understand the ACT Model

 Familiarise yourself with the Assertive Community Treatment (ACT) model.
-Be prepared to discuss how this approach can benefit clients with severe and persistent mental illness, as well as how you can contribute to a comprehensive treatment team.
+Be prepared to discuss how this approach aligns with your values and how you can contribute to a comprehensive treatment team.

 ✨Prepare for Scenario Questions